ido90/Elevators/README.md

 ## Implemented managers

-Note: all the currently-implemented managers are either naive or imcomplete, and were mainly used for testing and demonstration of the simulative infrastructure.
+Note: all the currently-implemented managers are either naive or incomplete, and were mainly used for testing and demonstration of the simulative infrastructure, as well as future reference for more advanced algorithms.

 - **NaiveManager**: Use the first elevator to handle passengers arrivals sequentially.
 - **NaiveRoundRobin**: Use the elevators in turns to handle passengers arrivals.